Wood Rot: Identify, Causes, Repair, and Prevention

 - Fix leaks immediately in pipes, roofs, and gutters to stop water from penetrating wooden components.

-- Install waterproofing membrane on basement, foundation, slab, and roof to protect the wood from water leaking.
+- Install a waterproofing membrane on the basement, foundation, slab, and roof to protect the wood from water leaking.

 Read Aqviz’s expert guide to protect the basement, foundation, and roof from water and moisture.
 These guides include everything you should know about waterproofing.